-Instagram’s okay if you want to edit your photos, but there are a gazillion easy-to-use editing tools out there.
+The Instagram app is OK if you want to make basic tweaks to your photos, but if you're looking for an alternative, there are hundreds of feature-packed, easy-to-use editing tools out there.

-App stores are literally bursting with tricked-out apps – Average Camera Pro is great for nightlife photos, 8mm Vintage Camera can make your pics look convincingly vintage, VSCO Cam and Aviary are great for post-production picture work… and there are many more.
+App stores are literally bursting with tricked-out apps – Average Camera Pro is great for nightlife photos, 8mm Vintage Camera can make your pics look convincingly vintage, while VSCO (pictured above) is great for post-production picture work… and there are many more.

 7. Be clever with your filters